TheCrabilia/Binary-Adder-on-Arduino/README.md

+#How to run

 IDE: STM32CubeIDE

-How to run: